Configuration Profiles Homepage on the ZeroLock® Management Console

 2. Ransomware Protection – This protection setting applies to the agent’s ability to detect ransomware (malware that encrypts files on the system).
 For the agent to detect ransomware, it must be executed over a networked connection.
 There are six (6) fields:

 1. Enabled - The GREEN block means that ransomware protection is active.
-A RED block represents the ransomware protection is disabled.
+A RED block represents that ransomware protection is disabled.

 3. Alert Level - Low, Medium, and High.
 This controls how the alert’s severity level will appear in the ZMC.